Luc641/Airline-Information-System/analysis/DataDictionary/Data Dictionary.md

 ## Plane:
 A powered flying vehicle with fixed wings and a weight greater than that of the air, which can transport people from a location to a destination.

+## Route:
+A way or course taken in getting from a starting point to a destination.

 ## Sale:
 The exchange of a commodity for money; the action of selling something.